Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Results

-Figures~\ref{fig:uGUIDE_fitting_NEXI} and \ref{fig:uGUIDE_fitting_SANDIX} expand upon the results shown in Figure~\ref{fig:signals_post} by evaluating 1000 test simulations.
-These figures present µGUIDE fitting results for the NEXI and SANDIX models across both acquisition protocols, under both noise-free (A \& C) and noisy (B \& D) conditions.
-The extensive \textit{ex vivo} protocol enables highly accurate and precise parameter estimation in the absence of noise, with minimal degeneracies (indicated by red dots) and low uncertainty.
-However, its performance significantly degrades in the presence of noise, as the signal for high b-values is mostly lost.
-In contrast, the Connectom protocol, relying on lower b-values, is less affected by low signal-to-noise, but suffers from reduced accuracy and increased variance even in noise-free settings.
-Across simulations, we observe that low-uncertainty estimates tend to coincide with low-bias estimates (falling near the diagonal), whereas biased estimates are typically associated with higher uncertainty.
+Figures~\ref{fig:uGUIDE_fitting_NEXI} and \ref{fig:uGUIDE_fitting_SANDIX} expand upon the results shown in Figures~\ref{fig:signals_post_NEXI} and \ref{fig:signals_post_SANDIX} by evaluating 1000 test simulations.
+These figures present µGUIDE fitting results for the NEXI and SANDIX models across both acquisition protocols, under both noise-free (A \& B) and noisy (C \& D) conditions.
+The extensive \textit{ex vivo} protocol enables highly accurate and precise parameter estimation in the absence of noise, with minimal degeneracies (indicated by red dots) and low uncertainty (subplots A).
+However, its performance significantly degrades in the presence of noise, as the signal at high b-values is mostly lost (subplots C).
+In contrast, the Connectom protocol, relying on lower b-values, is less affected by low SNR, but suffers from reduced accuracy and increased variance even in noise-free settings (subplots B and D).
+Across simulations, we observe that low-uncertainty estimates tend to coincide with low-bias estimates (falling near the diagonal), whereas biased estimates (away from the diagonal) are typically associated with higher uncertainty.
 This suggests that wider posterior distributions may still encompass the ground truth values, even when MAP estimates are biased.
-Additionally, the presence of noise appears to reduce the number of detected degeneracies.
+Additionally, the presence of noise appears to reduce the number of detected degeneracies (Table~\ref{tab:degeneracies_simu}).
 This can be explained by the increased uncertainty caused by noise, which widens the posterior distributions.
 In this scenario, multiple distinct peaks can blend into a single broader peak, causing degeneracies to be hidden.